WELCOME TO A WHOLE NEW WORLD!

 If you are already a hot yoga practitioner and you’ve checked with your doctor, then by all means.
 But it is extremely important that you let your teacher know.

-When Bikram was first developed, it was done in a heated room to simulate the weather in India.
-There are loads of benefits, including a deeper stretch, because the muscles warm up very quickly and the body is more supple than normal.
-The heat also makes you sweat a lot, which helps with ridding your body of toxins.
+When Hot 26 was first developed, it was done in a heated room to simulate the weather in India.
+There are loads of benefits, including improved flexibility, because the muscles warm up very quickly and the body is more supple than normal.
+The heat also makes you sweat a lot, which helps to detoxify the body, clearer skin as well as boosting heart health.

-A combination of Bikram and flow practice works well for many people.
+A combination of all of our offered practices works well for many people.
 The more yoga you practice, the better you will learn to understand your body and know what’s right for you from one day to the next.

 In the hot room, you will be more flexible than normal.
 But even so, yoga is not only about flexibility.
 It’s also about strength, balance, presence of mind and much more.
 Flexibility is an advantage of yoga and you will find yourself becoming more flexible with each class.